Nevzatcs/auction-shortened-url/README.md

 ## ⚙️ API Example
 - The project will run on port 8080 (configured as default).

+-Project is online in: https://auction-shorten-url.herokuapp.com (can make requests)

 - Users

 Add new User